Table of Contents

-We’ve gotten a lot of feedback on how you’ve been using Nonlinear Static Stress (NLSS) studies, and have been working with you to improve the experience ever since the technology went live as a preview in Fusion 360.
+We’ve received a lot of feedback on how you’ve been using Nonlinear Static Stress (NLSS) studies, and have been working with you to improve the experience ever since the technology went live as a preview in Fusion 360.
 Now it is out of preview and available in Fusion 360 Ultimate as an advanced simulation study type.
-NLSS studies will continue to leverage the power of cloud solves via cloud credits, allowing you to solve for complex simulations and work on other areas of your design at the same time.
-Yup, multitasking at its finest.

 Removing Components for Simplify is now 5X Faster